ThabangMendel/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * Other users: all the permissions
 ## 9-John_Doe: Writes a script that sets the mode of the file hello to this:-rwxr-x-wx
 ## 10-mirror_permissions: Writes a script that sets the mode of the file hello the same as olleh’s mode.
 ## 11-directories_permissions: Creates a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.Regular files should not be changed.
+## 12-directory_permissions: Creates a script that creates a directory called my_dir with permissions 751 in the working directory.